 Elevator pitches are not “one size fits all”.
 Click to tweet

-It is important to develop multiple versions of your pitch.
-Both the language and the value statements must match the audience.
+You need to develop multiple versions of your pitch.
+The language and the value statements should always match your audience.
 For example, when I am in a room full of marketing people and everyone knows what a “digital content specialist” is, I leave that title in my pitch and adjust my value statement accordingly.

 Perhaps most importantly, don’t just “pitch and run”.
-The purpose of networking is to connect with people and those connections cannot happen unless both parties have an equal opportunity to speak.
+The purpose of networking is to connect with people.
+Those connections cannot happen unless both parties have an equal opportunity to speak.
 A great elevator pitch is important but it is equally (or more) valuable to learn about the person you are speaking with.